 Is The Taj Mahal Turning Yellow?

 There are so many questions often asked as why the Taj Mahal turning yellow?
 What Gases are harmful to the Taj Mahal?
 Why acid rains are harmful to the Taj?
 In this present post I would like to present the scenario of 20 years back while there was much pollution and causing harm to the Taj.
-You can ponder over the present scenario pollution on the Taj Mahal and conservation measures taken by the government.
+You can ponder over the present scenario of effect of air pollution on Taj Mahal and conservation measures taken by the government.

 I can not exactly recall but roughly.
 More than a decade back this idea flashed into my mind while I was working with a team of N.B.C Radio from U.S who were working on the programme related to all the wonders of the World – 20 minutes talk.
 They had many queries regarding the pollution impact on the Taj Mahal.
 By that time I was not much aware of the Phenomenon.

-Who First Took Up The Problem of Pollution of The Taj Mahal?
+Who First Took Up The effect of air Pollution on Taj Mahal?

 When advocate Mr M.C.
 Mehta lodged a public interest litigation on this issue before the honorable Supreme Court of India, the Government and the officials took it seriously and measures were taken to reduce the pollutants and save the surroundings.
 There are so many things which collectively create Pollution – like the gases, dust particles of the storms.
 Suspended particulate matter, Aphid, chloroforms etc. When you are on Agra tour enquire your tour guide about the pollutants at the Taj Mahal and remedy efforts.